quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 filteredCopy :: Source -> Destination -> CopyPattern -> IO ()
 filteredCopy (Source source) (Destinationdestination) (CopyPattern copyPattern) = ...
--- ^ Note how we are deconstructing these wrappers just like with other forms of data definitions
+-- ^ Note how we can deconstruct these wrappers just like with other forms of data definitions.
+This -- is a very useful thing to do when we effectively want to be working with the strings that these -- types contain.
+It means that while we cannot blindly pass strings **to** this function, we still -- have the ease of working with the wrapped types inside of it.
 ```

 When we use `filteredCopy` now we will have to wrap our strings: